 - Lectures for future parents and pregnant women are provided by the Health Visitors of the Ministry of Health.
 These lectures are targeting future parents and pregnant women for informing, educating and preparing them for their new role.
-Contact points are the respective general hospitals of the districts of Nicosia, Limassol, Larnaca and Paphos.
+Contact points are the respective general hospitals of the districts of Nicosia, Limassol, Larnaca, Paphos and Famagusta area.

 - Lectures on the implications of smoking again by the Health Visitors of the Ministry of Health for young people to be informed on the implications of smoking in their life.

 - Lectures on the Prevention of HIV/AIDS and sexually transmitted diseases aim at providing students the necessary knowledge and competencies for the development of healthy lifestyles of students.
 These programmes are provided by Health Visitors, in cooperation with the administration and teaching personnel of the public schools.

-- The programme “TARGET” for Drug Harm Reduction coordinated by the Nursing Service Administration of the Ministry of Health in cooperation with the Cyprus Anti-Drug Association contributes to a multidimensional field in Drug Addiction ranging from measures to protect vulnerable populations with difficulties in accessing health services to measures of broader beneficial public health interventions to society as a whole.
-Contact point of the programme is the Cyprus Anti-Drug Association.
+- The program “TARGET” for Drug Harm Reduction and Drop –in Center coordinated by the Nursing Service Administration of the Ministry of Health in cooperation with the Cyprus Anti-Drugs Council contributes to a multidimensional field in Drug Addiction ranging from measures to protect vulnerable populations with difficulties in accessing health services to measures of broader beneficial public health interventions to society as a whole.
+Contact point of the programme is the Cyprus Anti-Drugs Council.

 - Protection and Health Promotion Programs for special groups - Health Visitors in collaboration with other agencies and services provide preventive health care services (ex. immunizations, tuberculosis tests, health promotion programs) to special groups of people, such as enslaved persons, prisoners, immigrants, asylum seekers.

-- Information and awareness-raising campaigns on reducing the exposure of children to second-hand smoke (Εκστρατείες Ενημέρωσης και Ευαισθητοποίησης για τη μείωση της έκθεσης των παιδιών στο παθητικό κάπνισμα) – The campaigns are organised since 2005 by the Cyprus National Committee “Environment and Child’s Health” and they include lectures, pilot surveys, development of audio-visual materials and participation in radio and television broadcasts as well as in other media channels.
+- Information and awareness-raising campaigns on reducing the exposure of children to second-hand smoke (Εκστρατείες Ενημέρωσης και Ευαισθητοποίησης για τη μείωση της έκθεσης των παιδιών στο παθητικό κάπνισμα) – The campaigns are organised since 2005 by the Cyprus National Committee on ''Environment and Children’s Health'' and they include lectures, pilot surveys, development of audio-visual materials and participation in radio and television broadcasts as well as in other media channels.
 Each year, the Committee also organises a one-day conference on different topics on children’s health.
 Information material can be found also on the official website of the organisation.